dnewhall/islisp-compat/README.md

 The `parse-number` function doesn't indicate that it ignores whitespace like the `parse-integer` function from Common Lisp does.
 We signal a `<parse-error>` on leading or trailing whitespace.

 The standard doesn't say what, if any, error should be signalled if the `read` function fails.
-(Right now we signal `<simple-error>`s).
+(Right now we signal `<simple-error>`s.)

-The standard doesn't saw what type of error should be signalled for an improper call to `convert`.
+The standard doesn't say what type of error should be signalled for an improper call to `convert`.
 We signal a `<domain-error>` like TISL and OpenLisp.

-For `open-input-file`, etc. despite the element class being able to be either `<character>` or an integer, the `<domain-error>` it signals has `<integer>` as its expected class (this matched TISL).
+For `open-input-file`, etc. despite the element class being able to be either `<character>` or an integer, the `<domain-error>` it signals has `<integer>` as its expected class (this matches TISL).

 For `open-output-file`, `with-output-file`, etc. the specification doesn't say what to do if the file exists.
 We pass `:if-exists :supersede` to the implementation's `cl:open`.
-If you need some other behavior, you will need to test its existence with `probe-file` yourself.
+If you need some other behavior, you will need to test for its existence with `probe-file` yourself.

-For the `format-`* functions and `write-byte`, if a `<domain-error>` is signalled with the expected class set to `<stream>` but you passed a stream to it, the issue is that the stream is not open for output.
+For the `format-`* functions and `write-byte`, if a `<domain-error>` is signalled with the expected class set to `<stream>`, but you passed a stream to it, the issue is that the stream is not open for output.

 For the `read-`* functions, if a `<domain-error>` is signalled with